FoundersFactory/ff.react-redux-template/README.md

 # React & Redux project template

-Simple React + Redux project to use as a base
+A simple React + Redux template to use as a base for projects.

 ## Includes